 - When did you begin experiencing or noticing symptoms?

 - Have you or your child had sleep problems in the past?

 - Does anyone else in your family have sleep problems, especially sleepwalking or sleep terrors?

-- What problems have you noticed related to the sleepwalking, such as awakening in unusual locations of the house?
+- What problems have you noticed related to the sleepwalking, such as waking up in unusual locations of the house?

 Lifestyle and home remedies